zxy9815/MatlabMachineLearning/README.md

 # EC414_Machine_Learning

-Homeworks of Intro to Machine Learning.
+Algorithms of Classic Machine Learning Problems Using MATLAB

-Data Analysis Using Concepts of Machine Learning.
+No Machine Learning Packages used

-Self-Written Source Codes from Scratch.
+All Self-Written Source Codes from Scratch.

 # Topics Included: